keleven-uk/pyMP3duplicate/README.md

     -e, --explorer        Load program working directory into file explorer.

-    -t, --checkThe        Check for a artist for trailing ',the'.
+    -t, --checkThe        Check for a artist for trailing ",the".

     -c, --check           Check database integrity.